esper-io/dev-docs/docs/home/espercli.md

 python setup.py install
 ```

-> You need not install setuptools separately, they are packaged along with downloaded library
+> You don't need to install setuptools separately since they are packaged along with the downloaded library

 ### Usage